internet2-class/internet2-class.github.io/collaborations.md

     <td><h4 class="subheading text-muted">Community Projects</h4></td>
   </tr>
   <tr>
-    <td>If you have technical questions on research computing, CLASS is here to help!
+    <td>If you have technical questions on research computing, CLASS is here to help.
 We offer technical consultation to help move your research projects forward.
-Our team of Cloud and Computing SMEs can help develop architecture, brainstorm efficient coding solutions, find the right cyberinfrastructure workflows, and pave the way for understanding your data.
-Reach out to us today to see how CLASS can address your challenges. </td>
+Our team of Cloud and Computing SMEs can assist in developing architecture, brainstorm efficient coding solutions, help find the right cyberinfrastructure workflows, and pave the way for understanding large datasets. <a href="mailto:class@internet2.edu">Reach out to us today</a> to see how CLASS can help resolve your challenges. </td>
-    <td>Click here to learn more about our collaboration with Microsoft Azure on the CLASS Accelerator for AI and Machine Learning. </td>
+    <td>Our partnerships produce meaningful and successful outcomes. <a href="https://internet2.edu/internet2-microsoft-azure-accelerator-2022-researchers-in-action/">Learn more about our recent collaboration with Microsoft Azure on the CLASS Accelerator for AI and Machine Learning</a>. </td>
-    <td>CLASS utilizes an open-source philosophy</td>
+    <td>CLASS supports open-source scientific discovery.
+We use <a href="https://github.com/search?q=org%3AInternet2+%2Fclass&type=repositories">Github</a> to share products from our learning programs. </td>
   </tr>
 </table>